 Where is the website published?

 Not in England or Wales m’lud.
 That has been established after a decade of breaching court orders and injunctions handed down in the English legal system.
 When the UK Supreme Court discussed the issue in relation to the Elton John / David Furnish “Celebrity Threesome” Affair, it was unchallenged that the site is outside the jurisdiction.
-What Guido will concede is that the hosting is in the United States of America under the protection of the First Amendment to the Constitution.
+What we will concede is that the hosting is in the United States of America under the protection of the First Amendment to the Constitution.
 Editorial control is exercised by the editor who is not a United Kingdom resident.
 As we told Lord Justice Leveson:

 We have a love hate relationship with readers who comment.
 Sometimes the feeling of absolute power is just too good to resist, particularly if they have spent ages writing an essay of a comment, we just delete ’em.
 Mainly comments from bores and obsessives get deleted.
-Off-topic comments get deleted as well.
+Off-topic comments sometimes get deleted as well.
 The comments policy is arbitrary and inconsistent.
 Bear in mind hundreds of thousands of comments get made every year.
 There is a vague ad hominem offensiveness level that merits deletion as well, by and large that level is different for public figures than private figures.
 Thousands of comments attacking Guido are still on the site.
 Witty ones in particular don’t get deleted.
 Some people are just outright banned and their comments disappear as soon as seen.
-The policy is inconsistent because Guido doesn’t like to pre-moderate comments.
-Though in 2018 we decided it was regrettably necessary to do so.
+The policy is inconsistent.
+In 2018 we decided it was regrettably necessary to pre-moderate comments.
 Obviously comments that risk libel writs also get deleted.
 Guido has more than enough writ threats of his own to deal with.
 This site is private property, not a public commons, readers are guests.
 In 2019 we introduced AI software powered comment moderation which punishes bad spelling as well as toxic comments.
 Guido is a believer in freedom of speech and suggests you exercise it by starting your own blog.